nitinkumar018/Certifications/README.md

 # Certifications:

-# Rasa-Developer-Certification: Achieving this certification demonstrates knowledge of Rasa architecture and best practices for developing mission-critical AI assistants
+# Rasa_Developer_Certification.pdf: Achieving this certification demonstrates knowledge of Rasa architecture and best practices for developing mission-critical AI assistants

-# Python-Certificate_HackerRank: successfully cleared the assessment for the skill:- Python(Basic)
+# python_ certificate_HackerRank.pdf: successfully cleared the assessment for the skill:- Python(Basic)

-# Data-Scientist-Toolbox-Certification_Coursera: The Data Scientist's Toolbox is an online non-credit course authorized by Johns Hopkins University and offered through Coursera
+# data scientist's toolbox_certificate_coursera.pdf: The Data Scientist's Toolbox is an online non-credit course authorized by Johns Hopkins University and offered through Coursera

-# R-Programming-Certificate_Coursera: R Programming is an online non-credit course authorized by Johns Hopkins University and offered through Coursera
+# R Programming_certificate_coursera.pdf: R Programming is an online non-credit course authorized by Johns Hopkins University and offered through Coursera